 Devtography is a personal brand that I started for my own business at the beginning of 2017.
 The name of the brand basically explained everything it does - development + photography.

 The concept behind Devtography is simple, it's simply put software development & photography under one single brand and try to make them work together.
 This idea came from a friend of mine who said "maybe one day you can use your programming skills to benefit our photography".
-I couldn't think of a thing that can help us become a better photographer at that time but I've kept that in mind.
-Around mid 2016 I started to have some ideas like develop apps to make film photography more manageable for myself.
-Those ideas didn't just come and disappear but improved overtime.
+I couldn't think of a thing that can help us become better photographers at that time but I've kept that in mind.
+Around mid-2016 I started to have some ideas like developing apps to make film photography more manageable for me.
+Those ideas didn't just come and disappear but improved over time.
 Therefore, I decided to mainly focus on products that can help photographers when I started working for my own band.

-Although the main focus of the brand is to do in-house development on apps/products around photography, my personal photography projects are featured under this brand as well, so as some of the software development projects I worked on!
+Although the main focus of the brand is to do in-house development on apps/products around photography, my personal photography projects are featured under this brand as well, so as some other projects I've worked on!